 Register 22-14 shows the WDTCON register.
-This is a readable and writable register which contains a control bit that allows software to override the WDT enable configuration bit, but only if the configuration bit has disabled the WDT.
+This is a readable and writable register which contains a control bit that allows software to override the WDT Configuration bit, but only if the Configuration bit has disabled the WDT.

 FIGURE 22-1: WDT BLOCK DIAGRAM